-On the 38 acres in Oregon where I grew up, there was a big open field a short walk from our house.
+On the 38 acres in Banks, Oregon, where I grew up, there was a big open field a short walk from our house.
 Every couple months, during a meteor shower or just because, my dad would take my brothers and me up to the field to look at the stars.
 Us kids would fight over the prime spot on the ratty sleeping bag we laid over the sharp ryegrass (as if the horizon-to-horizon view was a finite resource) and my dad would stare skyward and wax poetic about the cosmos.

 “The universe is expanding faster than we can measure it,” he’d say.
 “The more we think we know the more we realize how much we don’t know.”